phancykemunto/phancykemunto/README.md

 ## I'm Phanice Osoro

-I’m an experienced Data Analyst and Consultant passionate about transforming complex data into clear and actionable insights that empower individuals and organizations to make informed, strategic, and forward-thinking decisions.
-With over 5 years of experience across multiple sectors—including education, finance, and tech—I offer end-to-end data solutions from collection and cleaning to analysis, visualization, and reporting.
-I’m proficient in Python, R, SQL, Power BI, Tableau, and Excel, and I specialize in building dynamic dashboards, automating workflows, and translating data into compelling stories for technical and non-technical audiences alike.

-What sets me apart?
-A can-do attitude, paired with:

-- ✨ Clear communication across remote and in-person teams
-- 🧠 Critical thinking and a sharp eye for detail
-- 🛠️ Problem-solving mindset grounded in evidence
-- 🕒 Strong time management and self-discipline
-- 🌱 Adaptability and a commitment to continuous learning
-- 🔐 Data privacy and security awareness

-I thrive in dynamic, collaborative, and innovative environments, and I’m constantly learning to stay ahead in the evolving world of data.

-📌 I’m currently open to collaborations, consulting projects, and data analyst roles where data can be a catalyst for meaningful change.
+**Data Analyst | Consultant | Turning Data into Strategy & Profit**

+I empower businesses and organizations to make informed decisions by transforming raw data into clear, actionable insights.
+With over 5 years of experience, I specialize in automation, building predictive models and dynamic dashboards that drive growth, efficiency, and a competitive edge.

+---

+### 🚀 What I Bring to the Table

+- ** Predictive Analytics:** Building models with **Python** to forecast trends, reduce risk, and identify opportunities.
+- **Data Visualization & Storytelling:** Crafting intuitive, powerful dashboards in **Power BI** and **Tableau** that communicate complex findings simply.
+- **End-to-End Data Solutions:** From **SQL** querying and data wrangling to automation and reporting, I own the entire data pipeline.
+- **Business Acumen:** I don't just report numbers; I translate them into strategic recommendations that impact the bottom line.

+---

 # Technologies I Use